aradakovich/Hidden-Quinone-CCP-Pipeline/README.md

   - assign confidence calls,
   - output tables ready for figures and supplementary material.

-- `LICENSE`
-  License for the code (MIT by default; can be updated if needed).

-- `CITATION.cff`
-  Citation metadata so GitHub can display a “Cite this repository” panel.

 - `.gitignore`
   Tells Git which files to ignore (e.g., raw MS data, large intermediate files, OS clutter).
 ---